TLS 1.3 vs TLS 1.2 Understanding Key Security and Performance Differences

 No. TLS 1.3 works with the same X.509 certificates used by TLS 1.2.
 Migration usually requires only server-side protocol updates, not certificate changes.

-7. What are the disadvantages of TLS 1.3?
+7. What are the TLS 1.3 vulnerabilities and disadvantages compared to TLS 1.2?

 The main limitations relate to older devices and enterprise systems that do not yet support TLS 1.3.
 Some security tools that rely on handshake visibility may also require configuration updates because more elements are encrypted.